KS DB Merge Tools logo KS DB Merge Tools

 User interface has two primary elements: toolbar at the top and working area presented as tab control.

-Light green New item (object, record, line of code) - means there is no same object on the other side.
+Light green New item (object, row, line of code) - means there is no same object on the other side.
 For example, the database opened on the left has table Employees and the right one has no such table.
 It is counted as +1 for new objects total and highlighted as green in the tables list.

 Gray Deleted or missing item.
 Usually shown as a blank line opposite to the New item.
 Such objects are not counted separately because obviously the number of missing items in one database is the same as the number of new items in the other side database.
 The Data diff also uses this color to highlight missing columns and columns that are excluded from comparison (have different data type or have mapping type = None in the Custom data diff).

 Light red Changed item.
 It means there is a same item on the other side but it has some changes.
 For example, a changed table has the same name but has more columns.
-Changed table record has the same primary key value but the changed value of some other column.
+Changed table row has the same primary key value but the changed value of some other column.
 It is counted as +1 for changed total and highlighted as red in the list.

 Light yellow Item is Changed but this change is ignored and not counted as +1 for changes total.
 The example is 'Case insensitive' text diff option: if we perform case-insensitive comparison of a query definition and each column is listed in a separate line, then line firstname vs FirstName is highlighted as light yellow and this change is not counted as a changed line.